makersacademy/rps-challenge/README.md

 # RPS Challenge
 Introduction

-This application allows a human player to play 'Rock, Paper, Scissors' game with against a computer.
+This application allows a human player to play 'Rock, Paper, Scissors' game against a computer.

 Instructions